 SUVs are designed to have a higher center of gravity because they’re designed to be higher off the ground.
 While this has its perks, like taking it off-roading, it’s not often considered when thinking about rollover safety.
 A wider car that’s lower to the ground is far less likely to get in a rollover accident.
 Trucks are also prone to rollovers, but not as dangerous as SUVs when you consider the weight difference.
 Vans, while worse than cars, are better than SUVs and trucks because they are generally lower to the ground.

-However, no one ever intends to get in a rollover accident, or any form of auto accident for that matter.
-Carelessness, reckless driving, or aggressive driving all are huge contributors to rollovers, and taking careful measures when driving can eliminate a lot of the risk.
+However, no one ever intends to get in a rollover accident or any form of an auto accident for that matter.
+Carelessness, reckless driving, or aggressive driving all are huge contributors to rollovers and taking careful measures when driving can eliminate a lot of the risk.

 Sometimes, however, it’s not the driver’s fault.
 Other drivers can pose a danger to you getting in a rollover accident.

-Even without poor weather or road conditions, over correcting is a notable cause of rollovers.
+Even without poor weather or road conditions, over-correcting is a notable cause of rollovers.
 By swerving in one direction, then drastically swerving back to correct the original swerve, over correcting causes the tires to go the opposite direction than intended due to the momentum of the car.
-This shift in weight is what often causes rollovers, as we know that SUVs have a higher center of gravity.
+This weight shift is what often causes rollovers, as we know that SUVs have a higher center of gravity.

 When considering other negligent drivers causing rollovers to roll over, it is important to be mindful of other drivers on the road that might be reckless, aggressive, or even drunk driving.
 If you have been in an auto accident or rollover that wasn’t your fault, but the fault of another driver, contact an auto accident lawyer in your area that has dealt with similar cases in the past to make sure you get full compensation for your car and medical bills.